Mars24 User's Guide

 Past Successful Landers:

 PHX = Mars Phoenix: NASA Mars Scout probe which landed on Mars the late afternoon (U.S. time) of May 25, 2008.
-The planned landing site was in the Vastitas Borealis at 233.98°E 68.15°N (p'centric) (image 1, image 2).
-Nominal mission period was to extend into late October 2008, after which time it was expected that the change of seasons would result in the lander no longer receiving enough sunlight for its solar panels to provide sufficient power.
+The landing site was at 234.24845°E 68.21878°N (p'centric) in the Vastitas Borealis (image 1, image 2).
+Nominal mission period was to extend into late October 2008, after which time it was expected that the change of seasons at this high latitude would result in the lander no longer receiving enough sunlight for its solar panels to provide sufficient power.
 The last communication from the lander was received on Nov.
 2, 2008, i.e., on Sol 156 of the mission.
 Attempt to communicate with the lander when spring returned were futile, and subsequent satellite imagery suggested that the weight of ice accumulated during winter had broken off the lander's solar panels.

 M2 = Mars 2 Lander: Soviet Union probe which crashed Nov.
 27, 1971 in Hellas Planitia, 302°W -45°N. It was probably damaged by descent during a global dust storm.
 Its companion orbiter worked for several months.